Least I Could Do: Least I Could Do: Beginnings

 On November 9, 2008, Sohmer and DeSouza announced that a new strip would appear on Sundays, thus having a strip every day of the week.
 Sohmer said, "For quite some time now, Lar and I have been toying with the idea of going to a 7-day a week schedule with LICD.
 While other creators seem to be cutting back on their output lately, we wanted to do more."

 But, not wanting to do just another normal strip, Sohmer and DeSouza decided to start up "Beginnings," a Sunday-only strip on the website with storylines separate from the rest of the comic based around Rayne's childhood, specifically at 8 years old.
-Beginnings is similar in both format and artistic style to Calvin & Hobbes, which has been occasionally referenced in LICD, including Calvin's sled (with a stuffed tiger clearly visible) running over Noel and Rayne offering Calvin money to run him over again.
+Beginnings is similar in both format and artistic style to Calvin and Hobbes, which has been occasionally referenced in LICD, including Calvin's sled (with a stuffed tiger clearly visible) running over Noel and Rayne offering Calvin money to run him over again.